A Vision-Language Pre-training Model-Guided Approach for Mitigating Backdoor Attacks in Federated Learning: Experiments

 \subsection{Parameter Impact}

-\textbf{The Impact of Number of Malicious Clients.} Table~\ref{tab:Number of Malicious Clients} and Figure~\ref{fig:Number of Malicious Clients} presented a comparison of the defense performance of CLIP-Fed and existing methods under varying proportions of malicious clients.
-When the proportion of malicious clients was 0.2, FEDCPA, FLAME, and CLIP-Fed demonstrated comparable effectiveness in reducing the ASR.
+\textbf{Impact of Number of Malicious Clients.} Table~\ref{tab:Number of Malicious Clients} and Figure~\ref{fig:Number of Malicious Clients} presented a comparison of the defense performance of CLIP-Fed and existing methods under varying proportions of malicious clients.
+When the proportion of malicious clients was 0.2, FEDCPA, FLAME, and CLIP-Fed demonstrated comparable effectiveness in reducing ASR.
 However, as the proportion exceeded 0.2, the defense performance of existing methods began to degrade to varying extents.
-Notably, FEDCPA experienced the most significant drop in performance, with an ASR of 90.22\% when the malicious client ratio was 0.3, and 96.54\% when it increased to 0.4.
+In particular, FEDCPA experienced the most significant drop in performance, with an ASR of 90.22\% when the malicious client ratio was 0.3, and 96.54\% when it increased to 0.4.
 In contrast, CLIP-Fed consistently maintained strong defense performance across all settings.
 When the proportion of malicious clients was 0.3 and 0.4, the ASR of CLIP-Fed remained significantly lower than that of the SOTA method FLAME by 3.47\% and 5.66\%, respectively.
 In terms of MA, CLIP-Fed also performed favorably, surpassing FedAvg by 2.53\%, 1.75\%, and 4.17\% at malicious client ratios of 0.2, 0.3, and 0.4, respectively.
+As shown in Figure~\ref{fig:Number of Malicious Clients}, CLIP-Fed consistently demonstrated a clear advantage across all stages of training.
 A single pre-aggregation defense strategy made existing methods vulnerable to high proportions of malicious clients, whereas CLIP-Fed's post-aggregation backdoor purification supplements the defense capability under such conditions.
-Overall, compared with existing approaches, CLIP-Fed defended against backdoor attacks across different malicious client ratios while minimizing the degradation of task performance.
+Overall, compared with existing approaches, CLIP-Fed effectively defended against backdoor attacks across different malicious client ratios while minimizing the degradation of task performance in FL.